spacetelescope/slitlessutils/docs/cosmicrays.rst

 .. rubric:: Footnotes
-.. [#f1] It is worth mentioning that Laplacian kernels must share the
+.. [#f1] It is worth noting that Laplacian kernels must share the
 	 property that :math:`\sum_{i,j}K_{i,j}=0`.